|

 Hunter’s Senses (requires

 level 6).
-Your attack rolls cannot have disadvantage
+Your attack rolls do not have disadvantage

 against your favoured enemies.
-Also, your favoured enemies don’t gain
+Also, your favoured enemies cannot gain

-6).
-When a favoured enemy within 5 feet of you hits
+level 6).
+When a favoured enemy within 5 feet

-or misses you with an attack, you can use your reaction to attack that
+of you hits or misses you with an attack, you can use your reaction to attack

 attacked you. •